BrighiGiovanni/peperlizia/README.md

 # peperlizia
-FinalProjectS2I is a full study with predictions about on the students of two Portuguese schools
+FinalProjectS2I is a full study with predictions about  the students of two Portuguese schools